Detecting Entanglement by Pure Bosonic Extension: Results

 \section{Results}

-In this section, we demonstrate our algorithm's effectiveness for detecting entanglement in different situations and compare it with other well-known algorithms, including positive partial transpose (PPT), convex hull approximation (CHA) \cite{lu2018separability,hou2020upper}, and symmetric (bosonic) extension in QETLAB \cite{qetlab}.
-We have also investigated its properties inside, for example, separable states (see details in Appendix \ref{sep}).
-But for this section, we mainly focus on boundary properties since it is sufficient for detecting entanglement.
+In this section, we mainly focus on the feasibility of our algorithm for detecting entanglement in different situations and compare it with other well-known algorithms, including the PPT criterion \cite{PhysRevLett.77.1413, HORODECKI19961}, CHA method \cite{lu2018separability,hou2020upper}, and the symmetric/bosonic extension function in QETLAB \cite{qetlab}.
+Relative entropy of entanglement (REE) is used as the entanglement measure.